William Matthew Scott: Ancestry and youth

-However the 1901 Census records W.M.
+The 1901 Census records W.M.
 Scott aged seven years with his parents and no siblings close to the tannery again at 20 Stonefield Terrace, in the All Souls parish of north Leeds, Yorkshire, and only four streets away from the Scotts' previous home in Clayfield Street.
 It was a four-room corner house in a back-to-back row on the corner with Cambridge Road.
 This was a street of back-to-back houses, but is now a row of trees on a playing field.
-In the 1911 Census he was aged 17 years, he had no siblings and he was a lithographic artist apprentice, living with his parents in a back-to-back house at 49 Ganton Mount at Woodhouse, Leeds; the street is now rebuilt as modern houses.
+In the 1911 Census he was aged 17 years, and he and his family had moved away from the tannery.
+He had no siblings and he was a lithographic artist apprentice, living with his parents in a back-to-back house at 49 Ganton Mount at Woodhouse, Leeds; the street is now rebuilt as modern houses.
 In 1911 his father was a journeyman joiner, and his mother a housewife.
-The 1911 census enumerator recorded that the house had eight rooms instead of the regular back-to-back four rooms, so no. 49 must have been a larger corner house.
+The 1911 census enumerator recorded that the house had eight rooms instead of the regular back-to-back four rooms, so number 49 must have been a larger corner house.
+Scott suffered from ill health during his youth.
+Initially he was not expected to survive beyond his seventh birthday, and he did not attend school regularly.